My late brother, Robert Duncan Stevens, was the youngest member of our family.

 Rob was the youngest of five siblings – only 38 years old.
 He was laid to rest on Saltspring Island in BC in the Purdy-Cunningham Anglican “Memorial Cemetery” 200 metres East of the movie theatre off of Upper Ganges Road on Saturday 2001 February 17 with the Reverend Canon Dr. Kim Murray officiating.
 There was a sprinkling of snow on the ground.
 Rob’s grave is in the new section and is on the left as one enters the gate.
 The graveyard is in a beautiful quiet spot surrounded by trees and farms.
 Deer, bald eagles and other creatures of nature abound in the area.
 Rob loved the woods, and when he was sick, asked to go to the woods and lakes.

-Our family enjoyed so many wonderful holidays on Saltspring so it is a fitting place.
-A Celtic cross will be mounted in the middle of the cemetery later this year, and this ties in nicely with Rob’s Scottish heritage.
+Our family enjoyed so many wonderful holidays on Saltspring Island in British Columbia so it is a fitting place.
+A Celtic cross was mounted in the middle of the cemetery and this ties in nicely with Rob’s Scottish heritage.